Vedant2254/Fundme-hardhat-blockchain/Readme.md

   yarn hardhat deploy --network goerli
   ```

 - **Interacting with smart contracts through CLI -** `scripts` folder contains the basic `fund` and `withdraw` scripts used for making transactions on blockchain.
 You can run the scripts using following commands.
-You can write your own scripts in `scripts/` folder.
+You can also write your own scripts in `scripts/` folder.

   - fund.js